Priyadharshini565-hash/19AI304-Fundamentals-of-C-Programming-2025-Odd-M6/README.md

 | Input | Output                                       |
 |-------|----------------------------------------------|
 | 1     | 101.25&nbsp;&nbsp;201.50&nbsp;&nbsp;301.75&nbsp;&nbsp;402.00&nbsp;&nbsp;502.75 |
-# Date :
+# Date : 19.11.25
 # Aim:
-To develop a C program using the static storage class in a function with a parameter and without a return value to display the required output.
+To develop a C program using the static storage class in a function with a parameter and without a return value to display the required output
 # Algorithm:
 ### Step 1:
   Start